-The Talking Book Topics catalog will be sent out every other month to all patrons that request it in large print and on digital cartridge.
+A digital cartridge of the Talking Book Topics catalog will be sent out every other month to all patrons that request it.
 This catalog will list the newest titles that have been released during a given two month period.
-Using the book numbers in the catalog, you can develop a request list of titles that we will send you.
-Talking Book Topics is available before the print date on the National Library Service for the Blind and Print Disabled (NLS) website: Online Talking Book Topics.
+Using the book numbers listed in the catalog, you can develop a request list of titles that we will send you.
+Talking Book Topics is also available on the National Library Service for the Blind and Print Disabled (NLS) website: Online Talking Book Topics.

 How to Return Books:

 When you have completed listening to your books, instead of turning over the mailing card to return the cartridge, just remove it, as the library's address is printed on the container.

 Large print titles will go into a blue canvas bag, braille books are shipped in large plastic or paper boxes, and digital cartridges are shipped in thin blue, gray and clear plastic containers with snap closures.
 Magazines, which are shipped in burgundy plastic containers, are shipped back in the same manner, but to a distribution center.
 To learn more about available magazines, please visit our magazines page.

 Call the library at one of the two main phone numbers: 206-615-0400 or 800-542-0866 (toll-free in Washington) with a request list, title or author searches and reference questions.
 Phone lines are open Monday - Friday from 8:30 am - 5:00 pm.
 Calling the library by phone is the quickest way to make changes to your patron account, including adding new books to your request list.